Visualize Colors

 Figure 36: Change a bar color.

 All objects are selectable.
 Figure 37 shows the selection of the axis labels.
-After the selection, move to the color picker and choose a blue color.
+After selecting, open the color picker and choose a blue color.

 Figure 37: Change the axis labels color.